mdepasca/miniature-adventure/notes/calc_distances.md

    This can be done before distance calculation.
 Call this **shifted-phase**.

 2. When calculating the distance, **we have to know if the 2 LCs can be compared**.
-This means that their relative shifted-phases cross each other.
+This means that their relative shifted-phases have to overlap for some fraction.

 3. This determination have to be done for each LC with respect to all the others.
    - The number of LC to compare to diminishes the deeper I go into the list of